-- 7.1.1 As part of providing a broad and balanced curriculum relevant issues will be addressed through the PSHE curriculum, including self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), youth generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse, consent, online safety, anti- bullying, unhealthy and abusive family relationships.
-The curriculum will reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DFE 2020).
-Further support can be obtained from the Health & Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 7.1.2 Relevant issues will be addressed through other areas of the curriculum.
+- 7.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.2 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse, consent, online safety, anti- bullying, unhealthy and abusive family relationships.
+The curriculum will reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DfE 2020).
+Further support can be obtained from the Health & Wellbeing Service (schoolwellbeing@leeds.gov.uk).

+7.3 Relevant issues will be addressed through other areas of the curriculum.
 For example, circle time, English, History, Drama, PSHE, Art and assemblies.